AscendLab

 A JSON formatter parses valid JSON and rewrites it with readable indentation.

-Use minify when you need compact JSON, and format when you need to inspect nested data.
+Use minify when you need compact JSON, format when you need to inspect nested data, and tree view when you need to copy a JSON path.

 Best inputs for JSON formatting